savander1/projects/README.md

 ## Mom's TKL Mac Board

 This will be the board for the main desktop PC.
 I'm thinking TKL, but smaller would also be good.
 Consider bluetooth.
 (Did I mention Mac compatible)

+(Depending on how the DSA caps go on the Minila, XD87 could be used for this.
+Probably would need CNCed MDF/HDF for case.
+Brass for plate, logo.)

 <table>
     <tr>